OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 <!--
 #### Notes

-*Knowledge is spread across the development team to improve security knowledge inside the organisation*
+*Knowledge is spread across the development team to improve security knowledge inside the organization*
 status: updated activity

 *this is a copy of SAMMv1.5 (to be extended with deployment)*